Mental health is a subject that touches everyone, but it's not spoken about nearly enough.

 If you would like to speak with someone confidentially about any problems you're having, the following organisations can help:

-Samaritans was founded in 1953 and now has 201 branches across the UK and Republic of Ireland.
-Their volunteers will listen to any problems you may be having and are available 24 hours a day, 365 days a year.
+Samaritans was founded in 1953 and now has 201 branches across the UK and the Republic of Ireland.
+Their caring volunteers will listen to any problems you may be having and are available 24 hours a day, 365 days a year.
 They have a phone, email and even a text service.
 See below for how you can get in touch with them.

 Tel: 116 123

-Mind provide advice and support to anyone experiencing mental health problems.
-Their helplines are open 9am to 6pm, Monday to Friday.
+The mental health charity, Mind, provides advice and support to anyone experiencing mental health problems.
+Their helplines are open 9 am to 6 pm, Monday to Friday.

 Tel: 0300 123 3393

-CALM offer support to men of any age who are feeling down or in crisis, as well as offering support to those bereaved by suicide.
-They're available 5pm-midnight, 365 days a year and have phone lines and a web chat.
+CALM offers support to men of any age who are feeling down or in crisis, as well as offering support to those bereaved by suicide.
+They're available 5 pm-midnight, 365 days a year and have phone lines and a webchat.

 Nationwide: 0800 585858